-Acquiror Target Deal Value (\$ mill) Date Announced Consideration Unit vs. Election, Allocation Procedure Fixed Exchange Ratio Fixed Value Cap/ Collar Walk- away 6.
-NASDAQ OMX Group Inc. and Intercontinental Exchange Inc. NYSE Euronext 11,513.96 4/1/11 Common stock and cash 50 Unit Yes No No No 7.
-Deutsche Börse AG NYSE Euronext 10,164.26 2/9/11 Common stock Yes 51 No No No 8.
+Deal Value Date Unit vs. Election, Allocation Fixed Exchange Fixed Cap/ Walk- Acquiror Target (\$ mill) Announced Consideration Procedure Ratio Value Collar away 6.
+NASDAQ OMX Group Inc. and Intercontinental Exchange Inc. NYSE Euronext 11,513.96 4/1/11 Common stock and cash 51 Unit Yes No No No 7.
+Deutsche Börse AG NYSE Euronext 10,164.26 2/9/11 Common stock Yes 52 No No No 8.
 Capital One Financial Corporation ING Direct USA 8,875.93 6/16/11 Common stock and cash Unit Yes No No No 9.
 AMB Property Corporation ProLogis 8,364.71 1/26/11 Common stock Yes No No No 10.
-Ecolab Inc. Nalco Holding Company 8,111.84 7/20/11 Common stock and/or cash Election, pro rata 52 Yes No No No
+Ecolab Inc. Nalco Holding Company 8,111.84 7/20/11 Common stock and/or cash Election, pro rata 53 Yes No No No

-In an attempt to "deal-jump" the previously announced NYSE/Deutsche Börse transaction (see FN 51), on April 1, 2011, NASDAQ and IntercontinentalExchange offered to acquire all outstanding shares of NYSE for a combination of \$14.24 in cash, 0.4069 shares of NASDAQ stock and 0.1436 shares of IntercontinentalExchange stock per NYSE share.
+In an attempt to "deal-jump" the previously announced NYSE/Deutsche Börse transaction (see FN 49), on April 1, 2011, NASDAQ and IntercontinentalExchange offered to acquire all outstanding shares of NYSE for a combination of \$14.24 in cash, 0.4069 shares of NASDAQ stock and 0.1436 shares of IntercontinentalExchange stock per NYSE share.
 On May 16, 2011, NASDAQ and IntercontinentalExchange withdrew its offer to acquire NYSE.

 NYSE and Deutsche Börse entered into an agreement providing for a combination of their businesses under Holdco, a new Dutch holding company.
 Deutsche Börse's business would be brought under the new holding company through an exchange offer and NYSE's business would be brought under the new holding company through a merger.
 In the merger, each NYSE share would be entitled to receive 0.47 Holdco share.
 Upon completion of the combination, and assuming that all of the outstanding Deutsche Börse shares are exchanged in the exchange offer, former Deutsche Börse shareholders and former NYSE shareholders would own approximately 60% and 40%, respectively, of the outstanding Holdco shares.
+The merger was ultimately blocked by the European Commission in early 2012, on the grounds that it would effect a "near monopoly" in European exchange-traded derivatives.